Key Takeaways

 If there are any assets not covered under the pour-over will, then these assets will have to pass through intestate succession to be distributed to legal heirs in accordance with state intestacy law.

-In Dean’s case, the pour-over will allowed his lottery winnings to be easily transferred into his trust, but they still could not bypass the probate process.
-During this process, Dean’s executor, who he identified in his will, filed the pour-over will with the probate court, which validated the will.
+In Dean’s case, the pour-over will allowed his newly purchased investment home to be transferred into his trust, but the property could not bypass the probate process.
+During probate, Dean’s executor, identified in his will, filed the pour-over will with the probate court, which formally validated it.

-Then, the executor identified and valued the remaining lottery winnings in the initial bank account.
-The executor used available funds to pay off any outstanding debts and calculated estate taxes.
-Finally, after all debts and taxes were settled, the court approved the transfer of the lottery winnings into Dean’s trust.
+The executor then identified and valued the investment property, ensured any associated obligations (such as property taxes, utility bills, or outstanding mortgage payments) were addressed, and used available estate funds to pay any remaining debts and estate taxes.
+Once all obligations were settled, the court approved the transfer of the property into Dean’s trust.

 Yes, a pour-over will can be contested like any other will.